What is ATS?

-Applicant tracking system software streamlines the hiring process, making it easier and faster for recruiters and managers to find the most suitable applicants.
-From posting jobs to sorting through applications to pinpointing the most promising applicants, ATS software can perform a number of tasks automatically so that an HR representative doesn’t have to.
-An ATS works by:
+What is ATS?
+Applicant tracking system software gives you a variety of tools to automate many parts of the recruiting and hiring process.
+It streamlines the hiring process, making it easier and faster for recruiters and managers to find the most suitable applicants.
+From posting jobs and sorting through applications to pinpointing the most promising applicants, ATS software can perform many tasks automatically, so an HR representative doesn’t have to.

-- Posting the same job listing to multiple job boards that the ATS is integrated with
+- Posting the same job listing to multiple job boards the ATS is integrated with

-- Reviewing information uploaded by candidates to identify those that most closely match the job listing requirements
+- Reviewing information, which often includes keyword searches, uploaded by candidates to identify those who most closely match the job listing requirements

 - Transferring applicant data from one location of the system to the next as an applicant goes through the hiring process